-Thanks to everyone involved in producing these updates, your efforts are much appreciated.
-You can also read these updates as a PDF.
+Thanks to those involved in the preparation of these updates, your efforts are appreciated.
+If you wish, you can read these as a PDF.

 Join Amnesty International, get involved with our local AI Group and play your part in helping to promote and defend vital human rights across the world.